Aliases for KCNJ14 Gene

 GeneCards Summary for KCNJ14 Gene

 KCNJ14 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 14) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and Transmission across Chemical Synapses.
+Among its related pathways are Transmission across Chemical Synapses and Oxytocin signaling pathway.
 GO annotations related to this gene include inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ14 Gene